 Camp Chickagami is the perfect spot to spend your summer months.
 Our campus is laid out along the shore of Lake Esau, a quiet lake with friendly neighbors.
 Go for a swim at the water front, take out a canoe, go for a hike - the possibilities are endless.
-Our surrounding community is a great place to explore, especially the two Lighthouses.
+Our surrounding community is a great place to explore, especially our local Lighthouses, restaurants, and nearby Ocqueoc Falls.

 Camp Chick is also a great place for a personal fall retreat.
 Our season wraps up in mid-October.
 Come and walk the colorful trails littered with crunchy leaves.
 Sit by a cozy campfire at night.
 Take a canoe out on a quiet, sunny afternoon.
 Fish from the docks or a rowboat.
 Read a book curled up in front of a fireplace.
 Play cards and munch on popcorn while looking out, thru the large picture windows in the lodges.
 Take some time away!